nabil828/mern_demo/readme.md

 # REST API - Round One
 > [[Source]](https://rapidapi.com/blog/most-popular-api/) API stands for Application Programming Interface and allows your application to interact with an external service using a simple set of commands.

 out of 10,000 APIs out there in the wild, we will be interacting with the [[openweathermap]](https://openweathermap.org/api) API to get weather and weather forecasts for multiple cities.
 Our Express server will act as client in this interaction.
+[REST](https://en.wikipedia.org/wiki/Representational_state_transfer) stands for Representational state transfer which is an architectural stateless style to make designing web apps more scalable and secure.
 - Create a free account on [[openwathermap]](https://openweathermap.org/price) website.
 - [[API call guide]](https://openweathermap.org/current) Using your API key, test an API call by pasting this link into the browser, replacing the API key with yours:
 ```